baxtersa/baxtersa.github.io/_posts/2017-03-08-custom-allocators.md

 ...
 ```

+Here we see that `nautilus` segfaults in a call to `free` caught by our custom
-Some other coredumps showed a bunch of `pthreads` calls in the stack trace,
+`libstatsalloc.so` shared library.
+Some other coredumps showed a bunch of
-which in combination with short-lived threads eventually led me to
+`pthreads` calls in the stack trace, which in combination with short-lived
+threads eventually led me to
 [this](https://sourceware.org/bugzilla/show_bug.cgi?id=20116) really fun bug in
 `glib` < 2.25.
 Locally building and linking against latest `glib` didn't solve
 the issue though.
 So, despite it being right there in the coredump stack trace,